You can complete your degree, online and on your time. We can help.

-If you have fewer than 15 transferrable credits, you would be reviewed as a new freshman student.
+If you have earned fewer than 15 transferrable credits, you will be reviewed as a new freshman student.
 During your review process, we will need to review your official high school transcripts and official ACT/SAT scores.
 (If you graduated from high school more than five years ago, providing ACT/SAT scores is not required.)

-If you previously attended UW-Green Bay (and haven't attended anywhere since UW-Green Bay), you would be reviewed as a re-entry student.
+If you previously attended UW-Green Bay (and haven't attended anywhere since UW-Green Bay), you will be reviewed as a re-entry student.
 During your review process, we will need to review your past academic performance in classes at UW-Green Bay.

 This statement is critical and will factor strongly into your admission to the University.
 Grammar, spelling and content are important.
 Think carefully about what is bringing you – or bringing you back – to UW-Green Bay.
 Please take the time to tell us about: